-The Group had two bank loans at the end of 2021 (2020: 0 bank loans).
+As of June 30, 2023, the Group had six bank loans (2022: three bank loans).
 Bank generally applies the following methods for securing it's receivables from bank loans: pledge over immovable property, pledge over claim from deposit, pledge over receivables, pledge over business share, third party guarantee, bill of exchange, aval, subordination of debt (subordination of other liabilities after liabilities to the bank) subordination agreement, agreement to recognize the debt in the form of notarial protocol with consent to enforce.

-There were three unpaid bond emissions as at the end of 2021.
-Bonds are secured through the security agent by pledges over business shares of the Company and selected ideal shares in properties.
+There were three unpaid bond emissions as of June 30, 2023.
+The bonds are secured through the security agent by pledges over business shares of the Company and selected ideal shares in properties.